pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 ## prologue (Strawberry's POV)

 the prologue starts with Strawberry introducing the reader to Strawberries Home.
 It is a sanctuary for gifted children.
 "How do you know if a child is gifted?" you might ask.
 "All children are gifted," Strawberry would insist.
 It's an orphanage that raises its children on four pillars: Science (observation), Art (creation), Love (reflection), and Revolution (acceptance).
-There is only one rule at Strawberries Home: "Thou shalt not lie." the prologue ends with Strawberry visiting her old professor in prison.
+There is only one rule at Strawberries Home: "Thou shalt not lie."
+Strawberry wears pink to visit her professor who's now in prison. she smiles when she embarrassingly recalls the kiss.

 ---